Mpro256/Updated-dynamicrest/README.md

+#This is dynamicrest but now without the discord webhooks and adding the ability to send messages or commands as the bot.

+###YOU MUST HAVE THE BINMASTER SLAYER MACRO PURCHASED TO USE THIS.

-this lets your slayer bot on binmaster easily take breaks, nothing else, read the python file for any fields that need to be changed
+this lets your slayer bot on binmaster easily take breaks and restart itself, read the python file for any fields that need to be changed

-### warning: this doesnt allow you to write anything (so you cant use any commands)

 # installation:
 1. download python 3.12 (make sure to check `add python.exe to path`)